chrisn731/CS440/asst1/README.txt

 		i) These values will be displayed in the top bar of the GUI.
 	* The terminal will also display additional information such as how long it took for the path to be found.

+3. Visibility Graph
+	* Visibility Graph can be found under the View tab in the topbar.
+		-> NOTE: there is a slight delay when it is first generated.
+	* It is recommended to test the visualization graph on a small graph, such as the 4x2 graph found in the document.
+Using the visibility graph on the 100x50 grids creates a lot of visual clutter and requires significant zoom to actually see the lines.
+	* There is a zoom feature to make the display more clear.

 Other
 ========================================